Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Introduction

+Our findings show that pre-trained ViTs significantly outperform models trained from scratch in accuracy, precision, and recall, at lower computational cost and with greater robustness to noisy test data.
+MobileViTV2 \cite{mehta2022separable} and EfficientViT-M2 \cite{liu2023efficientvit} emerge as the top performers: MobileViTV2 leads on clean data, while EfficientViT-M2 is more resilient under noise.
+Balancing training efficiency, accuracy, and robustness, EfficientViT-M2 is identified as the optimal choice for EO-OSS, offering a practical path to reliable, efficient onboard RS-IC.
+We summarize our contributions in translational AI for onboard satellite processing as follows:

-\begin{itemize} \item \textbf{Energy‑aware pretrained ViT selection:} A systematic exploration of pre‑trained ViTs highlights EfficientViT‑M2 as the best accuracy-per-power consumption option for onboard EO, satisfying the constrained power budgets of onboard processing.
+\begin{itemize} \item \textbf{Energy-aware pretrained ViT selection:} A systematic exploration of pre-trained ViTs highlights EfficientViT-M2 as the best accuracy-per-power consumption option for onboard EO, satisfying the power budgets within which onboard processing has to operate.